Pure D-brane Black Holes: BPS Counting and non-BPS Vacua: Vacua for non--BPS Black Hole

 \subsubsection{Heuristics for $E\neq0$ Extremality}

 To address the first question, regarding the existence of $V=E=0$ ground state(s), it is sufficient to check whether a $V=0$ configuration exists.
 As the potential is a sum of squares, at $V=0\,$ the vanishing of the gradients, $\left\{ \nabla V=0 \right\}$ is automatic.
 Then, this is essentially the same setup as its BPS counterpart, except now the F--term equations coming from the $V_F$ are non--holomorphic.
 This has two consequences: \begin{enumerate} \item The F--term equations are no longer invariant under the complexified $U(1)$ gauge symmetries.
 This forces us to explicitly look for solutions not only for $V_F=0$ but also for $V_D=0\,$ i.e. both the non--holomorphic F--term and D--term equations have to be solved simultaneously. \item We have to get creative in applying the computational algebraic geometry techniques to solve for the non--holomorphic systems of polynomials. \end{enumerate} As we shall see in the next section, it is best to decompose the complex $Z$ and $\Phi$ fields into their real and imaginary parts.
 For the abelian case, there are in total 12 complex $Z$ and 12 complex $\Phi\,$, i.e. 48 real variables.
-After gauge fixing, there are 21 real $Z$ and 12 real $\Phi$ and $21 +12=33\,$, real F--term equations.
-But we also have 3 independent real D--term equations to solve, so if the equations are generic, we should expect no solutions to this overdetermined system.
-Similar arguments will apply for the non--abelian cases.
-But, there is a possibility that since this non--BPS system is stitched together by BPS building blocks, this equation set is not independent.
-For that matter, we can do the same counting for the BPS version with physical gauge fixing and the D--term equations and conclude that it is an overdetermined system with no solution.
-It so happens, that due to enhancement of the physical gauge symmetries to their complexified counterparts, their are three syzygies for the apparently overdetermined system making it a square system with 12 solutions \footnote{The syzygies are evident from the Ward identities \eqref{eq:ward} in Appendix \ref{app:gauge_consistency}, for the three $U(1)$ gauge symmetries in the abelian non--BPS case and their complexified versions for the BPS case.}.
+After gauge fixing and removing Goldstones, there are 21 real $Z$ and 12 real $\Phi$ leaving $21 +12=33$ real variables.
+However, we have 33 real F--term equations and 3 independent real D--term equations to solve.
+If these equations are completely generic, we should expect no solutions to this overdetermined system.
+Similar arguments apply for the non--abelian cases.

-We settle this in the next section by some creative use of Gröbner basis and find that for the non--BPS case, there are no zero energy solutions.
-In other words, there are no classical field configurations with exactly zero energy in the potential; the classical global minima have strictly positive energy.
-This result is in agreement with the microscopic uniqueness argument discussed in \cite{Mondal:2024qyn} and indicates the absence of genuinely extremal, zero--energy bound states for this non--BPS D--brane realization.